 Your second pitstop is at Barista, one in a local chain of Portland coffee shops.
 Portland is second only to Seattle for its vibrant coffee scene, and the Barista chain of coffee shops represent the finest and fanciest coffee in Portland.
 Just down from Blue Star, you’ll find a Barista where you can either drink in or take a coffee out with you.

 Enjoy an old movie at Cinema 21.

 Take a left off 23rd Avenue onto NW Irving St. Here, you’ll find every Portlander’s favorite movie theatre.
 Cinema 21 is a beautiful little independent and vintage movie theatre that plays classic American cinema from decades past.
 A few hours spent at this cinema is a very fun time.

 Cinema 21 sells all kinds of snacks and beverages, including full pizzas and even local beers.

 The Escape New York Pizza is delicious; pair this with a beer and a classic film in a comfy seat at a vintage cinema, and there’s no experience like it in all of Portland.

 Alternative Day 3 in Portland Itinerary: Multnomah Falls + Mt.
 Hood Day Trip

 If you’d rather get out of the city for the last day of your long weekend in Portland, why not take a day trip to Mt.
 Hood?
 From the Japanese Garden you will have spied this incredible snow-capped mountain, and now you can easily get there yourself.
-This fantastic tour will take you there and back, with plenty of interesting stops like Multnomah Falls and views of the Columbia River Gorge, which are some of the best places to visit in Oregon.

 If you’d rather not join a tour, you can also drive yourself there if you have a car of your own (more on driving in Portland below).